jreisinger/gokatas/README.md

 ## Why

 I've been learning to program in Go.
-I work in the sysadmin/devops and security areas so I usually don't get to program every day.
+I work in the sysadmin/devops and security areas so I don't get to program every day.
 But I still want to keep my coding skills fresh.
 Maybe even improve them.
 I use gokatas as one of the ways to achieve this.

 ## How